clemgoub/RPi_GPIO_basics/02_16X2LCD_basics/README.md

 ### Code

-For the rest, everything will be in the script `lcd_display.py`
+For the rest, everything will be in the scripts of this repo

+### Breadboard

+With 10K pot for backlight intensity